The History of Trondheim

 Kristiansten Fort was built to defend Trondheim from the Swedes

-The many, many fights with Sweden
+The Many Wars with Sweden

 You’ll notice as you walk around that Trondheim has lots of timber buildings.
 Due to the proximity of forests, the main building material has always been timber.
 This, of course, means that Trondheim has also caught fire many times.
 The first major fire was in 1295 when much of the town and the Episcopal Palace was destroyed.
 In 1328, just 8 years after the 150-year construction of Nidaros Cathedral ended, the church burned down.
 It had been richly decorated and was regarded as Norway’s finest and most holy palace.
 A complete restoration was carried out, but a new fire in 1432 caused considerable damage.
 The town was destroyed by fire in 1531, but at this time the rebuilding was greatly limited.
 After the Reformation in 1537, the church now lacked importance.
 Parts of the church were left without a roof and stood in ruins for almost 400 years.